luontola/tdd-mooc-small-steps/README.md

 ### Example: conversion propagation

+Another refactoring strategy is to create a migration boundary at one edge of the codebase, and push the migration incrementally through the whole codebase.
+This works when the old value contains all data necessary for producing the new value.
+(There's no official name for this refactoring, so let's call it _conversion propagation_ for now.)

-Another refactoring strategy is to start where the old value is used, convert it there to the new value, and push the conversion up the call stack one function at a time.
+For example, start where the old value is used, and convert it to the new value right before using it.
+Push the conversion up the call stack one function at a time, until you reach where the old value was originally created.

 Example: